jcasero2/wallstreetbets-trends/README.md

 The posts/ forlder holds serialized pickle files with all the posts on r/WallStreetBets for a given day, denoted in the file name.
 The file is a DataFrame which includes all of the posts that are classified to a NYSE stock ticker and includes for each post:

-Post Title
+Post Title,
-Post Text
+Post Text,
-Upvote Ratio
+Upvote Ratio,
-Total Upvotes
+Total Upvotes,
-Total Downvotes
+Total Downvotes,
-Post ID
+Post ID,

 We have included the date ranges 2/7 - 2/11 and 3/26 - 4/15 for our project submission.